 Adjustments and settings can be made only when the Code Reader is NOT connected to a vehicle.

 To enter the MENU Mode:

-- With the Code Reader "off", press and hold the SCROLL button, then press and release the POWER/LINK even button. - The adjustments and setting MENU displays.
+- With the Code Reader OFF, press and hold the UP button, then press and release the POWER/LINK button.

+- The adjustments and setting MENU displays.

+- 2. Release the UP \triangle button.